hyogrin/rhoai-lmeval-builder-lab/README.md

 - `oc` CLI access to the cluster
 - A Hugging Face account with access to gated models/tokenizers (e.g., `google/gemma-2b`)
 - Hugging Face API token
+- (Phase 4) EvalHub service and MLflow deployed on the cluster

 ## Quick Start